 5. Exclusion

-If a principal has exhausted the above strategies to address unacceptable behaviour and a positive conclusion has not been reached, it may be considered necessary to exclude the parent from the school property by issuing a ‘Ban Notice’.
+If a principal has exhausted the above strategies in managing unacceptable parent behaviour and a positive conclusion has not been reached, it may be considered necessary to exclude the parent from the school property by issuing a ‘Ban Notice’.

 A principal can issue a written notice to the parent that informs them they do not have the consent of the principal to be on school grounds.
-In effect, the parent is ‘banned’ from the school and otherwise does not, in most circumstances, have a lawful excuse to enter the school.
-If necessary, this notice may be served to the parent by the Police, such as in circumstances where the parent has acted violently.
-Notwithstanding this, a copy of the notice and details of service should be sent to the local Police for their records.
+In effect, the parent is ‘banned’ from the school and does not have a lawful excuse to enter the school.
+This notice may be served to the parent by the Police in circumstances where the parent has acted violently.
+In any case, a copy of the notice and details of service should be sent to the local Police for their records.

-If you require any advice or assistance in managing difficult parents in a schooling environment, please do not hesitate to contact us at (02) 9181 5001 or .
+If your school requires any advice or assistance in managing difficult parents, please do not hesitate to contact us.